• About

 Housing costs usually take up a large chunk of the expenditure for most individuals and families and so it makes sense to check a mortgage calculator to see how much you can afford and if you can save money by changing your lender.

-However, a mortgage is one cost that cannot be avoided and so it pays to try and save money in other ways every month.
+However, a mortgage is sometimes tough to avoid – so it pays to try and save money in other ways every month.
 Heck, even small saving here and there can make a big difference to the family budget!

 For example, you can make your own cleaning products and buy food in bulk when it is on sale.
 You can also prepare large amounts of food for freezing.
 Many families with access to affordable or free fruit and vegetables often preserve the produce.
 This way, they are able to produce a large supply of preserved food that can be eaten over many months.
 Individuals who are truly dedicated to living more frugally do not mind making sacrifices in their time to prepare some of these homemade solutions.

-Making your own cleaning supplies is easy and very environmentally friendly and effective cleaning products can be made with baking soda and vinegar.
+Making your own cleaning supplies is easy and very environmentally friendly.
+In fact, baking soda and vinegar makes a very effective cleaning product!
 For those who are not into making their own products the cheapest thing to do is to buy cleaning supplies in bulk.
 Most supermarkets have sections that have bulk items that are very cost-effective.

 Families often encounter big expenses with their television and cell phone payments and many individuals are not willing to give up these devices.
 Cutting down on cell phone talk and using SMS instead can help with savings in this regard.